Want to get reading with your kids? Here are ten books series for kids that have been FishFam-tested. They make great Christmas gifts!

 I started reading longer chapter books to my eldest son when he was about four or five.
 It was such a wonderful experience for us.
 It’s been harder to swing a read aloud as the years go by since my older kids can read on their own and don’t have to or want to wait for me.
 But, most still love a family read aloud.

-I’m not sure that I could catch my 15yo in the same room, but I bet you he’s listening.
+I can’t always catch my teens in the same room, but I bet you they’re listening.

 10 Great Book Series for Kids